ndconline/insta/README.md

 Bluetooth LE from a computer, mic mode, mic combination, noise reduction, etc.,  without the Android app.

+Check the tools folder for browser-based Web Bluetooth GATT explorer.
+This html file can be downloaded and used locally.
+Still playing with this at the moment.

 **Status: protocol reverse-engineering in progress.** Insta360 does not publish a spec for the Mic Pro's BLE control channel, so this repo does not ship working "set noise reduction" commands out of the box.
 What it *does*